 North Mississippi Rural Legal Services (NMRLS) received a portion of this IOLTA funding and is proud to offer foreclosure prevention, loan modification, loss mitigation, housing counseling, and other options to assist families to remain in their homes.

-NMRLS, following the guidelines established by the Mississippi Homesaver Program (https://www.mshomesaver.com), will provide legal assistance to help struggling homeowners at risk of foreclosure by assisting with the application submission to the Home saver program.
+NMRLS, will assist homeowners by providing counseling and advice and providing information about programs that help MS homeowners.
 The Home saver program provides mortgage assistance to unemployed or substantially underemployed homeowners in Mississippi who, through no fault of their own, are financially unable to make their mortgage payments.

 North Mississippi Rural Legal Services has a toll free hotline for Mississippi homeowners and it will provide information about the Mississippi Home Saver Program as well as other valuable information regarding homeownership and foreclosure prevention.
-Callers will be assisted in completing the steps necessary to receive help through the Home saver program, and other assistance with preventing the foreclosure of their home.
-Through the hotline, homeowners will receive free legal counsel, advice and representation
+Through the hotline, homeowners will receive free legal counsel, advice, and other services.

 For more information, call NMRLS toll free foreclosure prevention